In Association with Amazon.com

 Jacob (Ludwig Carl) Grimm (1785-1863) - see also Wilhelm Grimm

 Jacob and Wilhelm Grimm – famous for their classical collections of folk songs and folktales, especially for Kinder- und Hausmärchen (Children's and Household Tales); generally known as Grimm's Fairy Tales, which helped to establish the science of folklore.
 Stories such as 'Snow White' and 'Sleeping Beauty' have been retold countless times, but they were first written down by the Brothers Grimm.
-In their collaboration Wilhelm selected and arranged the stories, while Jacob, who was more interested in language and philology, was responsible for the scholarly work.
-The English writer Ford Madox Ford sees in his masterly guide The March of the Literature (1938) that their tales were more than a mere reflection of German romanticism:
+In their collaboration Wilhelm selected, arranged and edited the stories, while Jacob, who was more interested in language and philology, was responsible for the scholarly work.

 Between 1821 and 1822 the brothers raised extra money by collecting three volumes of folktales.
 With these publications they wanted to show, that Germans shared a similar culture and advocate the unification process of the small independent kingdoms and principalities.